Varun-Nirala/Examples/GlfwUsage_ex1/README.md

 # GlfwUsage_ex1
+To show how to use GLFW library in C/C++.
+CMakeList file on how to create a simple project with all linking.

 // Guide - https://www.glfw.org/docs/latest/intro_guide.html
 // Download - https://www.glfw.org/download

-Downloaded zip will extract to something like below:
+# Downloaded zip will extract to something like below:
 	- docs/
-	- include/
+	- include/GLFW/
-		/GLFW/
 		/glfw3.h
 		/glfw3nativ.h
 	- lib-mingw-x64/
 	- lib-static-ucrt/
 	- lib-vc2022/